 Instructions

-- In a large Ziplock bag, combine the flour, paprika, cayenne pepper, garlic powder, and salt and pepper to taste.
+- In a large resealable bag, combine the flour, paprika, cayenne pepper, garlic powder, and salt and pepper to taste.
 Shake to fully combine.1 cup all-purpose flour, 1 tablespoon ground paprika, 1 teaspoon ground cayenne pepper, 1½ teaspoons garlic powder, 1 teaspoon kosher salt, ½ teaspoon ground black pepper

-- Add in the chicken pieces, about 10 at a time, sealing and shaking to fully coat the wings in the flour mixture.
+- Add in the chicken pieces (about 10 at a time), sealing and shaking to fully coat the wings in the flour mixture.
 Remove wings from the mixture and place on a parchment-lined baking sheet.1½ pounds boneless, skinless chicken breasts

 - Repeat with all the chicken until they are all fully coated in the flour mixture.
 Place wings in the refrigerator for 10-30 minutes; this will help the flour to fully adhere to the wings.